Welcome Home

 Location: Room 226, Dow Science Center

 Please join biology faculty, alumni and current students for their annual Reflections and Connections gathering, established in honor of Professor Paul R. Sotherland during his 30th year at the College.
-We will share recent highlights and happenings within the Biology Department and hear presentations by biology alumni Aaron McKay ’17 (Research Assistant and Medical Student, Indiana University School of Medicine, Indianapolis, IN) and Heather Russon ’12 (LEAD Enrichment Program Coordinator, Del Valle Independent School District, Del Valle, TX) as they reflect on how their trajectories have been shaped by their K experiences.
-The event will be followed by a reception in Dow where you can rekindle old connections and forge new ones with alumni, faculty, staff and students.
-For additional information, please contact Professor Ann Fraser at 269.337.7063; afraser@kzoo.edu or visit biology.kzoo.edu.
+We will share recent highlights and happenings within the Biology Department and hear presentations by biology alumni Kaitlyn Gordonas ’18 and Paul Lovaas ’13 as they reflect on how their trajectories have been shaped by their K experiences.
+Following this event, we will adjourn to join in the Homecoming Connection Reception in Hicks where you can rekindle old connections and forge new ones across generations of biologists.
+For additional information, please contact Professor Amanda Wollenberg at awollenb@kzoo.edu or visit biology.kzoo.edu.

 Location: Banquet Room, Weimer K. Hicks Center

-Please join your class for an informal gathering at the home of Emeriti Professor Marigene Arnold to kick-off your reunion weekend!
-BYOB
+Please join your class for a gathering at the home of Christina ’98 and Nate Anderson ’98 to kick-off your reunion weekend!

 Location: Intercultural Center, Weimer K. Hicks Center

 Join us for an opportunity to meet and network with current K students and alumni of color.
 Learn about initiatives of the Arcus Center for Social Justice Leadership (ACSJL), the Intercultural Center and the Center for Career and Professional Development (CCPD).
+Appetizers and refreshments will be served.
+Attendees over 21 may enjoy an alcoholic beverage with proper identification.
 Sponsored by the Arcus Center for Social Justice Leadership, the Office of Alumni Engagement and the Center for Career and Professional Development.
-Appetizers and refreshments will be served.

 Location: Back Room, Bell’s Eccentric Café, 355 East Kalamazoo Avenue

 Go Orange!
 Go Black!
 Join your fellow Hornets at Bell’s for a K gathering in the back room.
+Visit with current LandSea program directors in the loft of the Back Room from 7-10 p.m. to kick-off the 50th Anniversary of LandSea.
 The back room is reserved for K, but space is available on a first come, first served basis.
 Beverages will be available to purchase.

 7:30 p.m. – 9 p.m. | Alumni Association Awards Ceremony